-What is the subnet description?
-How many IP addresses are required for the next largest subnet?
-What subnet mask can support that many host addresses?
-How many total host addresses can that subnet mask support?
-Can you subnet the remaining subnet again and still support this subnet?
+How many IP addresses are needed for the next largest subnet?
+What is the smallest subnet that supports that many hosts?

+How many host addresses does that subnet support?
+Can the remaining subnet be subnetted again and still support this subnet?
 What are the two network addresses that would result from this subnetting?